ZachSaucier/Disintegrate/README.md

 #### Adding a custom particle type

 To add a custom particle type, simply create your particle to match the following format.
-For examples of custom particle creation, see [the contained demo source]().
+For examples of custom particle creation, see [the self-contained demo source](https://github.com/ZachSaucier/Disintegrate/blob/gh-pages/disintegrate-self-contained.html).

 ```
 /* These are the attributes that Disintegrate will update or call in a Particle */